 Climbers and other equipment inspired by the natural environment are a great option for building coordination and balance.
 Children are naturally intrigued by rocks, trees and other natural environments where they play.
 Unfortunately, natural environments pose several risks.
 Trees may not have sturdy branches, and rocks may be too slippery or sharp to climb safely.
 Playground equipment that’s designed to mimic nature, but which provides a safer and more stable surface, helps children explore the natural world through their senses, such as the sense of touch, while also helping them build their physical skills.

-The Rock Log, for example, is a diverse piece of playground equipment that can serve as a bridge, sitting surface or balance beam.
+The Rock Log, for example, is a diverse piece of playground balancing equipment that can serve as a bridge, sitting surface or balance beam for toddlers and children.
 Children can sit on the log if they’re just developing their coordination and balance skills.
 They can also walk or stand on the log as they further develop their skills and confidence.

 4. Activity panels

 Activity panels are great for promoting fine motor skills because they require children to push buttons, adjust small knobs and interact with a surface which can be similar to a book or a writing surface.
 Themed activity panels can also keep children’s interest long enough to allow them to explore different subject areas.
 Many activity panels help children learn things like numbers or letters.
 This can help give them an advantage in school.

 The Castle Treasure Hunt Panel is a great solution if you are interested in bringing an activity panel to your play area.
 This is a panel that encourages children to develop hand-eye coordination as well as fine motor skills by scouring the playground for treasure.
 Playworld’s panels are designed especially for early childhood development, and panels are centered on a castle theme, so children can let their imaginations soar and pretend they are living in a far off time and land as they develop their skills.
 The Castle Treasure Hunt Panel can also be a great way to develop social skills as kids work together to find the treasure around the playground.

 5. Innovative climbers